 Understanding Brains

-Brains serve as dedicated containers for:- AI Conversations: Chat histories and interactions
+- AI Conversations: Chat histories and interactions

 - Knowledge Base: Uploaded documents and files